 Do not attempt to move the gear shift from the neutral (N) starting position until the engine idles down completely.
+The ARGO is equipped with an automatic clutch that is activated by engine speed.
 If the engine idle speed is too high, the transmission will grind during gear engagement.